vEnhance/1802/CONTRIBUTING.md

 1. Find some typos!
 There are plenty.
 This book is new and still being tested.
 2. Draw some more figures.
 The figures are made in Asymptote, check the `figures/` directory.
-3. Help fill in solutions to the exercises or flesh out things marked with the `#todo` tag.
+3. Help fill in solutions to the exercises or other gaps in the text.
 4. Suggest new exercises for the text, especially interesting ones.
 5. Anything else, really.